Yerry Mina: International career

+Mina was subsequently selected for Colombia's squad at the 2026 FIFA World Cup, returning to the tournament eight years after his breakthrough in Russia.

 Personal life

-Yerry Mina's father and uncle were both professional football goalkeepers.
+Mina's father and uncle were both professional football goalkeepers.
 His father advised him to play another position, and his uncle took him to Deportivo Pasto's trial.
 His brother, Juan José, is also a footballer.

 His uncle, Jair Mina, is also his agent.

 Mina is a devout Christian and is a member of the neo-Pentecostal Church of God Ministry of Jesus Christ International.
 Mina has spoken publicly at many events sponsored by the church to talk about his life and faith.